conduktor/conduktor-docs/docs/gateway/configuration/kafka-authentication.md

 As Confluent Cloud uses certificates signed by a well-known CA, you normally do not need to specify a trust-store.

 Note: In case you are using this in a PoC setting without TLS encryption between *clients* and Gateway, you should set `GATEWAY_SECURITY_PROTOCOL` to `SASL_PLAINTEXT` and `GATEWAY_SECURITY_MODE` to `KAFKA_MANAGED`.
 Then clients will be able to authenticate using their own API keys/secrets.
-Kafka Managed mode is [explained below](#kafka-managed-authentication).

 #### SASL SCRAM